Enselic/sequencediagram.io/README.md

 Setting up for development
 ==========================

-Should work to git clone this repo and then run `npm start` after `npm install`.
+It should work to git clone this repo and then run `npm start` after `npm install`.
-To run the automated tests you need make Selenium 2/WebDriver to work, then just run `npm test`.
+To run the automated tests it should work to run `npm test` while `npm start` is running.

 Technology
 ----------